gnm3000/terraform-ecs-ec2-autoscalling/README.md

-# terraform project with ECS and EC2 autoscalling
+# terraform project with ECS and EC2 autoscaling

 Alternative to terraform is possible to use AWS CDK Python